 We’ve watched the series since its first episode began on September 21, 2010, now rolling into its fifth season.
 Our lively and knowledgeable tour guide Paul explained that a week ago, he’d seen the show in production at the village of Bamptonshire. (“Shire” is included at the end of the names of villages and towns to indicate a division of land).

 |There is a huge field of wildflowers on the grounds of Highclere Castle.
 We can only imagine how beautiful this would be in the spring in full bloom.|

-We had few expectation of yesterday’s lengthy outing beginning at 7:30 am when we walked across the street to the Kensington Hotel to be picked up in a luxury coach for the two hour drive to Oxford which was the first leg of the tour.
+We had few expectations of yesterday’s lengthy outing beginning at 7:30 am when we walked across the street to the Kensington Hotel to be picked up in a luxury coach for the two-hour drive to Oxford which was the first leg of the tour.
 We didn’t actually arrive at Highclere Castle until 2:30 pm with a full two hours to explore on our own.

 |View of the castle as we walked along the path to the gardens.|

 We’re sharing the separate areas we visited out of sequence, wrapping up the balance tomorrow.
 We felt many of our readers were anxious to read about Downton Abbey first when we’d mentioned it several times over the last week.